Westlake Girls’ High School Westlake Girls’ High School

 Course Description

-Commerce is the use and exploration of accounting, economic and business concepts and models to make sense of society and solve problems.
-In this subject, ākonga will build the knwoledge, skills, and values they need to navigate, and participate in, the economic world.
-They will learn how participants in the economic world make decisions, and they will analyse how these decisions impact on sustainability.
+Commerce is the use and exploration of accounting, economic, and business concepts and models to make sense of society and solve problems.
+In this subject, ākonga will build the knowledge, skills, and values they need to navigate and participate in the economic world.
+They will learn how participants in the economy make decisions and analyse how these decisions impact sustainability.

 The standards offered in this course may be altered at the discretion of the Head of Department.